getherbie/herbie/example/site/pages/2-doc/4-layouts/1-index.md

     └── error.html          # the error page

-It makes sense to divide the layouts into a main template and one or more sub templates.
+Often it makes sense to divide the layouts into a main template and one or more sub templates.
 These sub templates inherit the blocks of the main template and can fill them with content.

     site/themes/default/